thewca/wca-documents/documents/policies/external/Competition Requirements.md

    1. Exception: in case the WCA Delegate cannot attend the competition, the WCA Board may appoint a trusted person to act as a temporary WCA Delegate for the competition.
    2. The WCA Delegate for a competition is responsible for:
       1. Submitting the Delegate Report to the WCA Regulations Committee and the WCA Quality Assurance Committee regarding adherence to WCA Regulations and quality standards during the competition, the overall course of the competition, and any incidents that happened.
 The report must be submitted within one week of the end of the competition.
+         1. Extensions may be granted at the discretion of the Senior Delegate for the region.
+Extensions must only be granted if there is a compelling reason for the delay.
       2. Submitting the competition results to the WCA Results Team within one week of the end of the competition.
          1. Results must be double-checked before submission to minimize errors.
             1. Exception: Results that have not been double-checked (e.g. instances in which scorecards have been lost) may be accepted at the discretion of the WCA Results Team.